UKRSE/UKRSE.github.io/conf2016_registration.md

 The fee does not cover accommodation, which must be arranged separately.
 Information about hotels in the area is [available here](conf2016_accommodation).

+## WSSSPE4 Workshop

+You may also be interested in registering for the 4th Workshop on Sustainable Software for Science: Practice and Experiences (WSSSPE4).
+This will be held from the 12th-14th September, immediate before the RSE conference, and also in Manchester.
+For more information, please visit the [WSSPE4 website](http://wssspe.researchcomputing.org.uk/wssspe4/).

 <br/>
 <br/>